bigdatasciencegroup/right_but_why/README.md

 ![THINKING](https://image.ibb.co/nntWFy/Screen_Shot_2018_05_27_at_20_00_32.png)
 This is a 3 hours workshop on machine learning model interpretation conducted on May 27, 2018 in the Data Science Summit Workshop day in the IDC, Herzliya.
 ## Authors
-Hanan Shteingart, PhD and Yigal Wienberger
+* First Session: Hanan Shteingart, PhD
+* Second Session: Yigal Wienberger

 # Table of Content
 A. Interpretable Models, by Hanan Shteingart, PhD